K4liber/consistent_importing/cfp/EuroPython2025.md

 I. How importing in Python works?
 (10 minutes)

+1. Python interpreter
-1. Python module
+2. Python module
 - using Python interpreter with raw code
 - keeping code in files
+3. Python package
-2. Why modular structure?
+4. Why modular structure?
 - reusability
 - readability
 - separation of concerns
 - maintainability
 - testing
-3. Python package
-4. Importance of package/module naming
+5. Importance of package/module naming
-5. sys.path
+6. sys.path
-6. Execute a script vs execute a module
+7. Execute a script vs execute a module
-7. What actually happens when we do import?
+8. What actually happens when we do import?

 II.
 How to import in a consistent way?
 (5 minutes)